baggior/ConfigurableSoftwareSerial/README.md

 # ConfigurableSoftwareSerial
 ## An Arduino framework library for the ESP8266 Platform
-use this library if you need a software Serial that needs to be configured in a different way rather the default 8N1 (8 bit of data, no parity, 1 stop bit).
+use this library if you need a software Serial that could be configured in a different way rather the default 8N1 (8 bit of data, no parity, 1 stop bit).

 Based from the ESPSoftwareSerial library modified to support other serial configuration options